synthetism/unit/docs/unit-architecture.md

 const hasAllCaps = requiredCaps.every(cap => unit.capableOf(cap));
 ```

+## Self-Help

+uni.help() - no more zombie docs, all in one place, easy to access, easy to change and keep relevant.

 ## Error Handling

 ### Self-Validating Units

 ```typescript
 class ValidatingUnit extends BaseUnit {
   private constructor(data: MyData) {
     super(createUnitSchema({ name: 'validating-unit', version: '1.0.0' }));

     // Validate during construction
     if (!this._validateData(data)) {
       this._markFailed('Invalid data provided', ['Data validation failed']);
       return;
     }

     this._addCapability('process', this.processImpl.bind(this));
   }